Sedgwick County’s new health order will close bars, clubs despite no clusters tied to them

 Through contact tracing, county health officials said they’ve seen many cases associated with bars and clubs.

-“Not with everybody by far not with 50 percent but it’s just coming up where we don’t have those commonalities or links with other businesses,” said Adrienne Byrne, Sedgwick County Health Director.
+“Not with everybody by far not with 50% but it’s just coming up where we don’t have those commonalities or links with other businesses,” said Adrienne Byrne, Sedgwick County Health director.

 Adding to those concerns, they said is the very nature of how bars and clubs operate which makes them a bigger risk for spreading the virus.